ctcuff/vscode-voice-commanding/README.md

 * `yarn compile:all` - Build C++ code and compile TS code
 * `F5` - Start the extension

 In order to activate dictation, you'll need to have at least one file open.
 You should see a microphone icon at the top right of the editor.
-To get a sense of what commands and phrases you can say, take a look at [commanding.ts](/src/commanding.ts) and [extension.ts](/src/extension.ts)
+To get a sense of what commands and phrases you can say, take a look at [command-map.ts](/src/command-map.ts) and [commanding.ts](/src/commanding.ts)